Author: Lisa McGrimmon | Published: January 22, 2014 | Modified: September 29, 2019

 It can be worthwhile to design a product specifically to appeal to holiday shoppers, particularly if you will be participating in a few holiday bazaars (or perhaps just one that is quite lucrative).

-This option is less risky, because your products will continue to be saleable after Christmas.
-Display your existing red, green and white bowls (or jewlery, or linens, or soap) all together for holiday bazaars, then split them up when the season has passed.
+Simply display your existing red, green, gold, silver, and/or white bowls (or jewelry, or linens, or soap) all together for holiday bazaars.
+Split them up when the season has passed.

 When determining what might be your best selling Christmas crafts, be sure to consider the price points of your items.

-People shopping at this time of year are generally shopping primarily for gifts for others, and not so much for themselves.
-So take some time to consider who would love to receive your product as a gift, and do your best to offer something in the price range that most people would spend on that type of person.
+People shopping at this time of year are often shopping for gifts for others.
+So take some time to consider who would love to receive your product as a gift, and try to offer something in the price range that most people would spend on that type of person.

-You don't necessarily have to change your existing items to make holiday sales.
+You don't necessarily have to change your existing products to make sales at holiday craft fairs.